top of page

 How to make Carne y papas guisadas?

-You will need a pot big enough to fit your protein, vegetables and sauce.
+You'll need a pot big enough to fit your protein, vegetables and sauce.
 This may depend on how much you are wanting to make, the recipe below is for two pounds of meat.

-Beef and seasoning: Adjust the measurement to taste and exclude any ingredients you don't like!
+Beef: Adjust the measurement to taste and exclude any ingredients you don't like!

 • 2lbs of beef (Your preferred cut)